sonam-serchan/AdventOfCode2023/README.md

 `us5af4kd5o` -> firstDigit is 5, there's secondDigit in the middle but we don't care about that, the lastDigit is 5 again.
 So the callibration is 55 (String(firstDigit, secondDigit))

+Calculate callibration for each word in the input file, and get the sum of all calibration values.

 More in detail about the puzzle:

 --- Day 1: Trebuchet?! ---